What are the library hours?

 How do I send the library staff a suggestion?

-The CUI Library staff is anxious to hear from you.
-An anonymous suggestion board is available in the lobby of the Library.
+The Schroeder Library staff is anxious to hear from you.
+An anonymous suggestion box is available in the lobby of the library and on the lower floor near the stairs.
 Comments and questions are responded to often.
+You may also contact us at [email protected] or using the comments link here: Comments and Suggestions »

 How do I find out if the library has a book?